icons8/lunacy-docs/docs/interface.md

 #### Grouped layers

-To measure the distance between a grouped layer and another layer (or grouped layer) or between a grouped layer and the borders of the artboard, proceed as described in the previous subsection.
+To measure the distance between a grouped layer and another layer (or grouped layer) or between a grouped layer and the borders of the frame, proceed as described in the previous subsection.

 To learn the distance between a member of a group and the borders of the group: